Gary Kohlman: Public defender

 After clerking, Kohlman joined the Public Defender Service for the District of Columbia.
-He worked for PDS from 1973-1982, serving as the Training Director and as the Felony Trial Chief.
+He worked for PDS from 1973 to 1982, serving as the Training Director and as the Felony Trial Chief.
 While serving as training director, Kohlman trained Harvard Law Professor Charles Ogletree.
 DC Superior Court Judge Eugene N. Hamilton called Kohlman an outstanding trial attorney.

 While with PDS, Kohlman argued before the United States Supreme Court.

 Private practice

 Kohlman worked in a private law practice with Mark J. Rochon Jr. and Michele A. Roberts.
 In 1995, Kohlman joined Bredhoff & Kaiser, a Washington DC law firm, where he worked until 2014.

 In the 1980s, Kohlman defended FBI Agent H. Edward Tickel in a variety of criminal cases including robbing the FBI credit union.
-In 1985–1986, Kohlman represented Larry Wu-tai Chin, a Chinese-language translator for the Central Intelligence Agency, convicted of selling classified documents to the People's Republic of China.
+In 1985 to 1986, Kohlman represented Larry Wu-tai Chin, a Chinese-language translator for the Central Intelligence Agency, convicted of selling classified documents to the People's Republic of China.
 He represented John Jenrette in the wake of the ABSCAM investigation.

 In the 1990s, Kohlman represented Conley D. Wolfswinkel as a part of the Keating Five scandal.
 He represented Terry Nichols in a Washington, DC matter.
 Kohlman represented two witnesses before Kenneth Starr's grand jury regarding the Lewinsky scandal.

 In the 2000s, Kohlman defended Scott Ritter on charges of soliciting minors for sex online.
 In 2014, Kohlman—representing Northwestern University football students—cross-examined head coach Pat Fitzgerald in a case before the National Labor Relations Board.
 Lester Munston described his cross-examination as quiet and artful, eliciting exactly the type of proof that the players needed from Fitzgerald.
 The regional director of the NLRB who heard the case found that Northwestern scholarship football players were university employees and thus entitled to unionize.
 That decision is being appealed by Northwestern.